-We believe that a holistic view of investments, including consideration of ESG factors, promotes a well-rounded approach to investing with better return outcomes for clients.
-In making investment, retention and divestment decisions, we may look at a range of ESG standards and use a range of tools and methodologies to assist with decision-making.
+We believe that a holistic view of a company, including the consideration of ESG factors, promotes a well-rounded approach to investing with better risk adjusted return outcomes for clients.
+In making investment decisions, we consider ESG through a range of perspectives including our proprietary ESG&E scoring system, external sustainability data and engagement with companies to assist with decision-making.

-The research we undertake into a company’s ESG attributes, in conjunction with our analysis of the numbers and financials, can provide us with a more holistic view than the numbers and financial analysis alone.
-We run our own ESG database including scoring companies on ESG attributes.
-We take a pragmatic, analyst driven approach.
-We believe that this approach will ultimately lead to better return outcomes for our clients.
+The research we undertake on ESG attributes, in conjunction with the analysis of the numbers and financials, can provide us with a more holistic view of the company.
+We have compiled our own ESG database and have developed a proprietary ESG&E scoring system (see ‘Our Integration of ESG’).
+We believe that this approach will ultimately lead to better risk-adjusted return outcomes for our clients.

-Our policy is to vote on all company resolutions, where we have the ability to do so.
-We believe that voting rights are a valuable asset and should be held in high regard.
-We try to vote ‘yes’ or ‘no’ in all circumstances.
+Our policy is to vote on all company resolutions.
+We believe that voting rights are a valuable asset and should be used appropriately for the long-term interests of shareholders.
+We seek to vote ‘yes’ or ‘no’ in all circumstances.
 We prefer not to ‘abstain’ from any vote.

-On an annual basis, we publish a summary of our proxy voting record.
-To read the 30 June 2017 report, please click here.
+On a semi annual basis, we publish a summary of our proxy voting record.
+To see the record for 6 months to 31 December 2020, please click here.